w-disaster/VLSI-cdmo/README.md

 # VLSI-cdmo
-Combinatorial decision making and optimization project
+Combinatorial decision making and optimization project by Luca Fabri and Giuseppe Morgese